 In Elastic Beanstalk, where does it store the application files and server log files?

 - Application files are stored in S3.
 The server log files can only be stored in the attached EBS volumes of the EC2 instances, which were launched by AWS Elastic Beanstalk.

 - Application files are stored in S3.
 The server log files can be stored directly in Glacier or in CloudWatch Logs.

 - Application files are stored in S3.
 The server log files can be optionally stored in CloudTrail or in CloudWatch Logs.

 - Application files are stored in S3.
 The server log files can also optionally be stored in S3 or in CloudWatch Logs.

 A former colleague reached out to you for consultation.
 He uploads a Django project in Elastic Beanstalk through CLI using instructions he read in a blog post, but for some reason he could not create the environment he needs for his project.
 He encounters an error message saying “The instance profile aws-elasticbeanstalk-ec2-role associated with the environment does not exist.”

-What are possible causes of this issue?
-(Choose 2)
+What are the possible causes of this issue?
+(Select TWO.)

 - He selected the wrong platform for the Django code.